charraeus/Quest_Kodiak/README.md

 * *writeKodiakPrefs.lua*: App to set some Kodiak preferences which are always overwritten with default values (workaround for Kodiak-issue)
 * *Example Quest_Kodiak-LR_G1000_prefs.txt*: copy of the preferences file in the aircraft folder.
 * *FlywithLua*: Alle FlyWithLua scripts lay here
-  * *Kodiak_commands.lua*: A script that defines additional X-Plane 11-commands to be used by joysticks or keys
+  * *Kodiak_commands.lua*: A script that defines additional X-Plane 11-commands for the **Thranda Quest Kodiak** to be used by joysticks or keys
+  * *IXEG733_commands.lua*: A script that defines additional X-Plane 11-commands for the **IXEG 737-300** to be used by joysticks or keys

 ### writeKodiakPrefs.lua, Example Quest_Kodiak-LR_G1000_prefs.txt